Waiting for Coffee, A Christmas Tradition details my favorite childhood memories of my families Christmas morning traditions.

 Still looking for the Perfect Holiday Gift?

-I am thrilled to announce the arrival of my new cookbook The 30-Minute Thyroid Cookbook: 125 Healing Recipes for Hypothyroidism and Hashimoto’s which is now available for preorder on Amazon and will officially be released on Christmas Day, December 25th, 2018.
+I am thrilled to announce the arrival of my new cookbook The 30-Minute Thyroid Cookbook: 125 Healing Recipes for Hypothyroidism and Hashimoto’s which is now available for purchase.